 Golden Hour is a period happening right after the Sun rises over the horizon.
 On average, it lasts for an hour.
 During winter, then the angle is flatter, it lasts longer.
 In summer, it lasts for 30-40 minutes at best.
 This type of light creates the longest shadows while keeping all the details in them.
 It reveals all the structure, all the textures with the warm, pleasant sun rays.

 The shutter speed now is fast enough to shoot hand-held, but you can still use a tripod if you wish.
-You can still reach 1/4 of a second by manipulating f-number and ISO even without any filters, and I do recommend you to make use of the light shining through the waves or the grass blades wrapping them into the orange glow.
+You can still reach 1/4 of a second by manipulating f-number and ISO even without any filters, and I do recommend you to make use of the light shining through the waves or the grass blades wrapping them into the orange glow and making your sunrise photo look fascinating.

 Another great idea is to photograph the trees through the fog.
 Morning light will create amazing rays beaming through the branches.